HorizenOfficial/horizen-docs/docs/2-migration/07-claiming-zen.md

  console.log(zenDirectMultisigAddress)
 ```

-The owner of an arbitrary Zend address should migrate its funds on the multisig Zend address generated in this way before the Zend Backup is extrapolated, then invoke `claimDirectMultisig` method on claim smart contract with `multisigScript` and `baseDestAddress` as parameters.
+The owner of an arbitrary Zend address should migrate its funds on the multisig Zend address generated in this way before the migration, then invoke `claimDirectMultisig` method on claim smart contract with `multisigScript` and `baseDestAddress` as parameters.

 #### Events emitted: